ARPA-SIMC/smnd/README.md

 The binary package has been built on a Fedora 20 x86_64 GNU/Linux distribution, however it contains all the necessary libraries, so that, in principle, it can work on any Linux x86_64 system with kernel 2.6.32 or newer.

-For installation you just have tu unpack the package and run a script:
+For installation you just have to unpack the package and run a script:

 ```
 # cd to the desired intallation directory and unpack the package